brutasse/django-geoportail/README.txt

 Geodjango with the maps and photos from the French National Geographic Institute.

-* Installation and documentation: see INSTALL, docs/ and the `online documentation`_
+* Installation and documentation: see INSTALL and the `online documentation`_

   .. _online documentation: http://packages.python.org/django-geoportail/